 - 1 tsp salt

 - Peel the potatoes, and cut them into chunks (depending on your preferred size).

-- Place the potatoes in a large pan of water, and boil until very soft.
+- Place the potatoes in a large pan of water, and boil until they are just soft, but still holding their shape.
 Drain the potatoes, and return them to the pan.

 - Holding the lid on tightly, firmly shake the pan several times to fluff up the potatoes.
 They should start to break down just slightly round the edges.